fenago/react-graphql-course/md/lab_1.md

 browser window opens.
 We are running [webpack-dev-server] with the newly created configuration file.

-Sure, the browser is still empty, but if you inspect the HTML with Chrome DevTools, you can see that we have already got a [bundle.js] file and our [index.html] file was taken as a template.

-We have accomplished including our empty [index.js] file with the bundle and can serve it to the browser.
+We have accomplished including our empty `index.js` file with the bundle and can serve it to the browser.
 Next, we\'ll render our first React component inside our template [index.html] file.